anthonyraudino/acf-custom-fallback/README.md

 If you have any questions or issues with the plugin, please feel free to open an issue in the repository.

-Sure, here's an updated readme that includes a GPL license note:

-# Advanced Custom Fields Custom Field Fallback

-A shortcode plugin that extends Advanced Custom Fields and allows you to display a custom fallback text if field content is empty.

-## Description

-This plugin extends Advanced Custom Fields by allowing you to display custom fallback text when a field is empty using the `[acf_field_fallback]` shortcode.
-Additionally, you can use the `[acf_checkboxes_list]` shortcode to display ACF checkboxes fields in a list format.

-## Installation

-To install the plugin, simply download the latest release from the GitHub repository and upload it to your WordPress site using the standard plugin installation process.
-Once installed and activated, you can start using the new shortcodes in your posts, pages, or templates.

 ## License

 This plugin is released under the GNU General Public License v3.0.
 You are free to modify and distribute the plugin as per your requirements.